Givental's non-linear Maslov index on lens spaces: Generating functions

 \section{Generating functions}

 \labell{sec:generating functions}

-In this section we explain how, given a contact isotopy $\{\phi_t\}_{t\in[0,1]}$ of a lens space $L_k^{2n-1}$, one can define a 1-parameter family of functions $f_t $ on a higher dimensional lens space $L_k^{2M-1}$ so that critical points of $f_t$ of critical value zero correspond to discriminant points of $\phi_t$.
+In this section we explain how, given a contact isotopy $\{\phi_t\}_{t\in[0,1]}$ of a lens space $L_k^{2n-1}$ starting at the identity, one can define a 1-parameter family of functions $f_t $ on a higher dimensional lens space $L_k^{2M-1}$ so that critical points of $f_t$ of critical value zero correspond to discriminant points of $\phi_t$.
+We also discuss some properties of such families of generating functions that are important in the applications: uniqueness, monotonicity and quasi-additivity.